Grandiose Narcissism: How To Spot And Handle It?

 A grandiose narcissist is much like a bully or a troll.
 If you don’t rise to their bait, they will probably leave you alone.

-Narcissists are experts at turning the argument and making you feel like you are the one who is wrong.
+Narcissists are experts at turning the argument and making you feel like you are the wrong one.
 Find out how to correctly argue with a narcissist.

 ...